symfony/symfony-docs/cookbook/routing/method_parameters.rst

 Using HTTP Methods beyond GET and POST in Routes
 ================================================

-When you are defining routes one of the restrictions you can put on whether a request matches the route is the HTTP method of the request.
+The HTTP method of a request is one of the requirements that can be checked when seeing if it matches a route.
 This is introduced in the routing chapter of the book ":doc:`/book/routing`" with examples using GET and POST.
 You can also use other HTTP verbs in this way.
 For example, if you have a blog post entry then you could use the same url pattern to show it, make changes to it and delete it by matching on GET, PUT and DELETE.

 .. configuration-block::